 I loved coffee.
 Until I didn’t.
 I grew to like the taste, I liked that it woke me up, but more than anything, I loved the whole ritual in the morning.
 And I know there are health benefits to it.
+(If you want to reduce your cholesterol levels, though, new research shows that you should stay away from it).
 So if you are happy with it, please, be my guest.
 The thing about coffee, though, is that it was causing a “rebound fatigue” after a few hours.
 This is not regular tiredness but is similar to a sugar crash- you know, that sudden drop in energy levels after consuming large amounts of carbs?
 That caffeinated aftermath, the “caffeine crash”, was leaving me jittery, unfocused and exhausted.
 I know the caffeine crash gets worse in times of sleep deprivation and high stress.
 You think you need more coffee, but if you have more, your sleep gets disturbed even more and so this cycle would go on and on.
 So I stuck with one cup a day.
 But I was tired and jittery by 2pm.

 I also hated (hated!) the fact that I was starting to be dependent on my morning coffee.
 Because coffee does have a habit-forming quality.
 The feeling that I had to have my morning coffee, otherwise the day would not go well- that feeling did not sit right with me.